 Why Do We Date the Same Type?

 Then, there's an individual's personal history to consider.
-"We also tend to choose partners based on our early experiences with parents or other primary caregivers," adds Curry.
-These formative interactions inform our sense of self-worth and expectations for others' behavior that carry over into adulthood, says Curry.
-Genesis Games, a Licensed Mental Health Counselor in Miami, adds that these important people "can be biological parents, step-parents, grandparents, older siblings, aunts, uncles, and even nannies.
+"We also tend to choose partners based on our early experiences with parents or other primary caregivers," adds Dr. Curry.
+These formative interactions inform our sense of self-worth and expectations for others' behavior that carry over into adulthood, says Dr. Curry.
+Genesis Games, a licensed mental health counselor in Miami, adds that these important people "can be biological parents, step-parents, grandparents, older siblings, aunts, uncles, and even nannies.
 The absence of one of these adults can also leave a mark and influence our 'type.'"

-And finally, "We probably end up dating similar kinds of people because we do have a type, because we attract a certain type of person, and because we just happen to be in situations where we encounter a certain type of person more frequently," writes Gwendolyn Seidman, Ph.D., associate professor of psychology and chair of the psychology department at Albright College.
+And finally, "We probably end up dating similar kinds of people because we do have a type, because we attract a certain type of person, and because we just happen to be in situations where we encounter a certain type of person more frequently," writes Gwendolyn Seidman, Ph.D., for Psychology Today.

 Why Is It Important to Break the Cycle?